hishamhm/lua-mastodon/README.md

 #lua-mastodon

-A Lua API for [Mastodon](https://mastodon.social) an open source federated social network.
+A Lua API for [Mastodon](https://mastodon.social), a FOSS federated social network.

-This as a work-in-progress.
+This as a work-in-progress, but you can already toot with it. :)

 ## TODO

-* Fix login (it's returning only the 'read' scope)
-* Testing
 * Media posts
 * Streaming API
+* Tests

 ## Credits